filip2893/Car-AI/README.md

 # Car-AI
-Project on Faculty of Organisation and Informatics in Varaždin on course Multiagent Systems.
+Project on Faculty of Organization and Informatics in Varaždin on course Multiagent Systems.

  # Screenshoots:
  <p float="left">